 Our Festoon hanging kits have everything you need to attach to timber, concrete and brick surfaces.

-For trees or poles or anything else contact us and we can make it up for you.
+Contact us for tree poles or anything else, and we can make it up for you.